 He worked in crypto-analysis but had a passion for pre-modern ciphers.
 Although he could swim, he wasn’t comfortable diving, so he needed to be trained before he came down.
 They suggested photographing the markings and having him code it from a comfortable hotel on the island, but he refused.
 He suspected that any part of the cave system might be a part of the key.

 As soon as he surfaced in the antechamber, he was in awe.
 He moved slowly with every step, stopping and studying minor details that many of the researchers had overlooked.
 He’d occasionally let out a small yelp, then step back, lean in, and break out into giddy, spontaneous laughter.

 The men and women accompanying him coaxed him along, and after a slow slog through the rooms with the fire-pit, they eventually got him to his destination.

 He stood at the entrance to the cavern speechless, shifting back and forth to study every angle.
 He shuffled towards it, before setting his kit of tools down in front of him and getting to work.

-He and his team of technicians laboured around the clock for three days, documenting, capturing every detail of the cave they felt hinted towards unlocking the secrets of the cipher.
+He and his team of technicians laboured around the clock for three days, documenting and capturing every detail that hinted at unlocking the secrets of the cipher.

 On the fourth day, the head of the project arrived, receiving a message at 4 a.m. from Merril Boyd that the code was close to being cracked.